qir-alliance/qir-alliance.github.io/src/posts/QCE22_workshop.md

 ### Introduction and Welcome

 *10:00am - 10:30am Mountain Time* <br/>
-Presentation: A Holistic View of the Quantum-Classical Software Stack
+Presentation (Bettina Heim): A Holistic View of the Quantum-Classical Software Stack

 ### Session 1: Cross Platform Programming Approaches

 *10:30am - 12:00pm Mountain Time* <br/>
 The focus of this session is on programming model approaches and frameworks that enable one to program quantum architectures in a cross-platform manner, and their integration with classically heterogeneous system architectures.

+Presentation 1 (Blake Johnson): TBD
+Presentation 2 (Andrea Mari): TBD
+Panel Discussion: Alec Edgington, Michal Stechly, Steve Reinhardt <br/>

 ### Session 2: Code Transformations and Analysis

 *12:30pm - 2:00pm Mountain Time* <br/>
 The focus of this session is on lowering high-level abstractions to a common intermediate representation, integration across different toolchains, as well as transformations and analysis passes associated with subsequent compilation stages.

+Presentation 1 (Pete Campora): TBD
+Presentation 2 (Troels Ronnow): TBD
+Panel Discussion: Tom Lubinski, John Dumbell, Thien Nguyen <br/>

 ### Session 3: Interfacing with Physical Architectures

 *2:30pm - 4:00pm Mountain Time* <br/>
 The focus of this session is on targeting a common intermediate representation depending on backend properties, and interfacing the intermediate representation with control electronics systems driving quantum dynamics on the physical architecture.

+Presentation 1 (Thomas Alexander): TBD
+Presentation 2 (Kalan Snyder): TBD
+Panel Discussion: Wim Lavrijsen, Alan Geller <br/>

 ### Open Discussion and Networking